Continent

 ### **METHOD & DATA**

 The dashboard includes information about the articles (e.g., title, abstract) as well as on the authors, such as university of affiliation.
-I have obtained these data from OpenAlex using the OpenAlex API through the `openAlexR` package. `openAlexR` provides information about the country of the authors, affiliation address, and institution.
+We have obtained these data from OpenAlex using the OpenAlex API through the `openAlexR` package, which relies on the [OpenAlex database](https://openalex.org/). `openAlexR` provides information about the country of the authors, affiliation address, and institution.

 The full current list of journals queried can be obtained through the following R code `pubDashboard::journal_field$journal_abbr`.